pedrogrande/petes-web3-pathway-resources/README.md

 Here is my big list of web3 resources to help you get started.

+**-- Be sure to Watch 👁️ or Star ⭐️ this repo ☝️ to be notified of updates**

 ## Contents
 1. [Pete's Links](#petes-links)
 1. [READ - essential reading](#essential-reading)